You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Interventions:

 Meditation and breathwork: Even 10-20 minutes of daily meditation strengthens prefrontal cortex regulation of the amygdala (fear center), reducing baseline anxiety.
-Neuroimaging studies show structural brain changes after 8 weeks of consistent practice.
+Structural brain changes emerge after 8 weeks of consistent practice (Luders et al., 2009, NeuroImage).

-HRV biofeedback: Heart rate variability (HRV) reflects autonomic balance—the strength of your parasympathetic nervous system.
+HRV biofeedback: Heart rate variability (HRV) reflects vagal tone—the strength of your parasympathetic nervous system.
 Low HRV = high stress.
 High HRV = good stress resilience.
-Practices like slow breathing (5-6 breaths per minute) increase vagal tone and activate the cholinergic anti-inflammatory pathway, directly reducing inflammatory cytokines that disrupt sleep.
+Practices like slow breathing (5-6 breaths per minute) increase HRV and improve sleep.

 Journaling: A "brain dump" before bed—writing down worries, to-dos, and racing thoughts—can reduce cognitive arousal and improve sleep latency.